ccmakers/ccmakers-website/README.md

 # Cape Cod Makers Website

-Cape Cod Maerks Website is built on GatsbyJS and hosted on Netlify
+Cape Cod Makers Website is built on GatsbyJS and hosted on Netlify

 ## Prerequisites